tonsit/valheim-mods/Glutton/README.md

 # Glutton Plugin for Valheim
+Manage your food!
+Automatically eat the best food you have in your inventory.
+Option to ignore inventory requirements completely

+Features that may be configured:
-Automatically consume the same food when the remaining duration falls under a specified threshhold.
-Includes an option to prevent the item from being removed from inventory.
+*Consume the same food when the remaining duration falls under a specified threshhold *Consume until 3 food buffs are applied based on available inventory *Prevent the food from being removed from inventory *Completely ignore inventory requirements to consume the best food in game

 The threshhold to trigger food consumption is expressed as a whole number representing a percentage of the overall duration of the food.

-The default is 50 which is when the icon begins to flash.
+The defaul is 50 which is when the icon begins to flash.

 The amount of stamina and health provided by food is tied to its remaining duration.
 Consuming food at 50% of its duration will give you the maximum effects of food while consuming food relatively quick.
 Lower this setting to conserve food.

 The original version had a bug where the food would not be removed from your inventory.
 This has been turned into a feature.
 To restore the behavior, set RemoveItemConsumedFromInventory = false

 ## Installation